Katiechong-git/Root/README.md

 ## My Assumptions

 For this exampe, I assumed that the input file will always be valid.
 Which means at every line, the command is either the format of
 `Driver Dan` or `Trip Dan 07:15 07:45 17.3`.
 In addition, I also assumed that the name for the driver is just one word instead of two words.
+Based on the problem statement, I also assumed that drivers' ending time is always later than starting time, and there are no two drivers that have the same names.

 ## My Approach: